Skip to Content

 Crossing Borders from France to Switzerland with a Rental Car

 You can drive your French rental car to Switzerland, as long as you purchase “vignette” at the border.
 It’s a sticker that you need to place on our car’s dashboard to pay for Swiss highways.
-It costs 40 Swiss Francs and it’s valid for a year.
+It costs 40 Swiss Francs and is valid for a year.

 Why Should You Rent a Car in France?